MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XIII-Administration-Children-Families-Department-Health-Human-Services/subchapter-C-The-Administration-Community-Living/part-1324-Allotments-Vulnerable-Elder-Rights-Protection-Activities/subpart-A-State-LongTerm-Care-Ombudsman-Program/section-1324.21.md

 (v) Assure that the Ombudsman has disclosed such conflicts and described steps taken to remove or remedy conflicts within the annual report submitted to the Assistant Secretary through the National Ombudsman Reporting System.

 (3) Where a State agency is unable to adequately remove or remedy a conflict, it shall carry out the Ombudsman program by contract or other arrangement with a public agency or nonprofit private organization, pursuant to section 712(a)(4) of the Act.
-The State agency may not enter into a contract or other arrangement to carry out the Ombudsman program if the other entity, and may not operate the Office directly if it:
+The State agency may not enter into a contract or other arrangement to carry out the Ombudsman program, and may not operate the Office directly if it:

 (i) Is responsible for licensing, surveying, or certifying long-term care facilities;